FrancescaPorcellii/Trajectory-Prediction/README.md

 # 🚚 Trajectory Prediction in Truck Scenes

-> **Predict the next 7 positions of the nearest moving vehicle given the first 3 observations**
-> using the **TruckScenes‑Mini** dataset and a custom LSTM model.
+**Predict the next 7 positions of the nearest moving vehicle given the first 3 observations** using the **TruckScenes‑Mini** dataset and a custom LSTM model.

-This repository supports the report:
-📄 *“Trajectory Prediction in Truck Scenes using LSTM under Incomplete Observations.”*

 It includes: